prevention-icon

 How termites are detected

-A licensed and trained Allstate termite inspector will attend your property to conduct a comprehensive, professional assessment for termites in compliance with Australian Standards.
-We’ll record our findings and present them to you in an easy to understand report.
+Termite inspection specialists from Allstate will attend to your property to conduct a comprehensive, professional assessment of termites in compliance with Australian Standards.
+We’ll record our findings and present them in an easy-to-understand report.

 Physical inspection

-A termite inspector will begin with a visual examination of your property to check for damage to walls, ceilings and floors and the presence of mud tubes and ingress points.
-As termites are usually hard to see and hear, we’ll bring along specialised equipment to help identify subtle signs of an outbreak.
-This includes borescopes, sounding tools, moisture meters and movement detectors.
+A termite inspector will begin by visually examining your property to check for damage to walls, ceilings, and floors, as well as the presence of mud tubes and ingress points.
+As termites are usually hard to see and hear, we’ll bring specialised equipment to help identify subtle signs of an outbreak.
+This includes borescopes, sounding tools, moisture metres and movement detectors.

 Inspection report

-Following the inspection, we’ll discuss our findings with you and prepare a formal document for your reference.
+Following the inspection, we’ll discuss our findings and prepare a formal document for your reference.
 This will include all observations, results, photos, and recommendations for treatment if needed.

 What happens during a termite inspection?